 Now, fashion fads come and go all the time and the tastes of the consumer market are ever-changing.
-So, what are the current trends and the most popular shapes of diamonds that people are buying today?
-That’s the topic for this article and I will reveal the answers below…
+So, what are the current jewelry trends and the most popular diamond cuts that people are buying today?

 The round cut diamond is by far the most popular shape throughout the worldwide market today.
 In fact, it accounts for more than 70% of the total volume of diamonds sold!
-Due to its symmetrically balanced shape, the level of light performance displayed by modern round brilliant cuts surpasses any other shapes.
+Due to its symmetrically balanced shape, the level of light performance displayed by modern round brilliant cuts surpasses any other cuts of diamonds.

-It is no coincidence that the round brilliant cut is the default choice for couples who are selecting a proposal ring or an anniversary gift.
-Also, its versatility and ability to complement various kinds of settings makes them the “poster child” of diamond jewelry.
+It is no coincidence that the round brilliant cut is the default choice for couples who are selecting a proposal ring or buying an anniversary gift.
+Also, its versatility and ability to complement various styles of settings makes them the “poster child” of diamond jewelry.

-The princess cut diamond might have not won the “war” with the round cuts, but it has definitely won the battle.
-If we consider every possible jewelry application like earrings or necklaces, princess cuts might not be a top choice.
-However, when it comes to engagement rings, it is without doubt one of the most sought-after choices after the round cut.
+The princess cut diamond might not have won the “war” with the round cuts, but it has definitely won the battle.
+Princess cut diamonds may not be a top choice when it comes to applications like earrings or necklaces.
+But, when it comes to engagement rings, it is without a doubt one of the most sought-after shapes after the round cut.

-Did you know that the princess cut was created as a simple and elegant engineering solution back in the 1960s?
-Not only was it able to make better use of the rough stone, it also offered consumers an alternative shape with similar brilliance of a round diamond.
+Did you know that the princess cut was created as a simple and elegant engineering solution to improve the yield of a polished diamond back in the 1960s?
+Not only was it able to make better use of the rough stone, but it also offered consumers an alternative shape with similar brilliance of a round diamond.

-Due to its quadrilateral nature, princess cuts have sharp ends which do require some extra care.
-For that reason, you should always opt for a setting that provides adequate protection to the vulnerable edges.
+Due to its quadrilateral and squarish outline, princess cuts have sharp ends that are more vulnerable and require some extra care.
+For that reason, you should always opt for a setting that provides adequate protection to the delicate edges.

 In the US market, the cushion cut is making waves in the jewelry industry.
 For some reason, there is a recent surge of interest in this shape and dealers are seeing an increasing demand for them.
-In my opinion, I speculate that their popularity coincides with the resurgence of retro inspired fashion.
+In my opinion, I speculate that their popularity coincides with the resurgence of vintage-inspired fashion trends.